Rajan Sawhney: Minister of Transportation

-Funding for Municipal Transit Systems

-Providing financial fuel for Alberta’s municipal transit system Minister Sawhney announced $79.5 million provincial funding, which after being matched by the federal government, provided a total of almost $159 million to support 26 Alberta municipalities.
+Providing financial fuel for Alberta's municipal transit system, Minister Sawhney announced $79.5 million in provincial funding, which, after being matched by the federal government, provided a total of almost $159 million to support 26 Alberta municipalities.
 This funding was provided under a new program called Alberta Relief for Shortfalls for Transit Operators (RESTOR), as a top-up to assist municipalities that were feeling the financial pinch from low ridership over the last two years due to COVID.
-Minister Sawhney was quoted as saying “Public transit is an essential service, in particular for students who are returning to on-campus learning, seniors and other vulnerable populations who may be re-entering the workforce to get to and from work or re-engaging in social activities.
-Alberta’s government is proud to step up and recognizes how important transit services are to our communities.”
+Minister Sawhney was quoted as saying, "Public transit is an essential service, in particular for students who are returning to on-campus learning, seniors and other vulnerable populations who may be re-entering the workforce to get to and from work or re-engaging in social activities.
+Alberta's government is proud to step up and recognize how important transit services are to our communities."

-Red Deer Regional Airport

-In February 2022 Minister Sawhney announced $7.5 million grant to expand infrastructure and services at Red Deer Regional Airport.
-Minister Sawhney was quoted as saying “The aviation sector is a vital part of Alberta’s Recovery Plan and this project will be a great boost to the Red Deer and central Alberta economy.
-This airport funding will attract more investment and new opportunities for residents and businesses.”
+In February 2022, Minister Sawhney announced $7.5 million grant to expand infrastructure and services at Red Deer Regional Airport.
+Minister Sawhney was quoted as saying, "The aviation sector is a vital part of Alberta's Recovery Plan, and this project will be a great boost to the Red Deer and central Alberta economy.
+This airport funding will attract more investment and new opportunities for residents and businesses."

-Western Transportation Advisory Council Fall Forum

-Minister Sawhney served as the Chair for the WESTAC (Western Transportation Advisory Council) Fall Forum in 2021.
-The theme of the forum was “A Legacy in the Making: The Impact of Critical Decisions on Canadian Prosperity.”
+Minister Sawhney served as the Chair for the Western Transportation Advisory Council (WESTAC) Fall Forum in 2021.
+The theme of the forum was "A Legacy in the Making: The Impact of Critical Decisions on Canadian Prosperity."
 This forum provided Sawhney with an opportunity to hear from select WESTAC members about issues facing the transportation sector and their businesses.

+On June 13, 2022, Sawhney announced her candidacy in the 2022 United Conservative Party leadership election.
+She stepped down from her role as Minister of Transportation to compete for leadership of the UCP.
+She came sixth in the election.

 Minister of Trade, Immigration and Multiculturalism

-Trade

-When Rajan Sawhney was installed as Minister of Trade, Immigration and Multiculturalism she was given clear direction about the Government of Alberta’s trade priorities.
-The mandate given to Sawhney was to work in collaboration with other ministries, towards enhancing Alberta’s trade infrastructure, trade agreements and trade corridors.
+When Sawhney was installed as Minister of Trade, Immigration and Multiculturalism, she was given clear direction about the Government of Alberta's trade priorities.
+The mandate given to Sawhney was to work in collaboration with other ministries, towards enhancing Alberta's trade infrastructure, trade agreements and trade corridors.

-Committee on Internal Trade Annual Meeting

-In December 2022 Minister Sawhney represented Alberta in the Federal-Provincial-Territorial (FPT) Committee on Internal Trade Annual Meeting.
+In December 2022, Minister Sawhney represented Alberta in the Federal-Provincial-Territorial (FPT) Committee on Internal Trade Annual Meeting.
 Sawhney engaged with her fellow trade ministers and discussed working with them to achieve collective inter-provincial trade goals.
 This agenda of the meeting included closing years of negotiations to expand the Canadian Free Trade Agreement to include non-medical cannabis, and determine a path forward in the important financial services negotiations.
-At this meeting, Alberta offered a short presentation on the MacDonald-Laurier Institute’s Liberalizing Internal Trade Through Mutual Recognition paper.
+At this meeting, Alberta offered a short presentation on the MacDonald-Laurier Institute's Liberalizing Internal Trade Through Mutual Recognition paper.